AxeWP/wp-graphql-gravity-forms/docs/querying-entries.md

 By default, WPGraphQL sets the maximum query amount to 100.
 This can be overridden using the [ `graphql_connection_max_query_amount` filter](https://www.wpgraphql.com/filters/graphql_connection_max_query_amount/).

+> [!NOTE]
-**Note**: Currently, only lists of Submitted Entries are supported.
+> Currently, only lists of Submitted Entries are supported.
 Future versions will add support for querying lists of Draft and Partial entries.

 ```graphql
 {